What should you do as a high school student, if you want to become a physician someday?

 - Take part in summer programs for high school students interested in careers in medicine.
-The UAA WWAMI School of Medical Educdation offers two such high school summer programs: the Della Keats Health Sciences Summer Program and the NIH NIDDK Short-term Education Program for Underrepresented Persons (STEP-UP).
+The UAA WWAMI School of Medical Educdation offers the Della Keats Health Sciences Summer Program.

 - Attend the annual Alaska PreMed Summit, sponsored by the UAA WWAMI School of Medical Education.
 You will learn about the academic path you will take in order to become a physician, medical school prerequisites, the MCAT examination, financial aid and MORE.

 The Association of American Medical Colleges (AAMC) website offers information for students considering a medical career.